mattstyles/ionic-gulp-tasks/lint-typescript/README.md

 npm install --save-dev ionic-gulp-tslint
 ```

+_Note: this package is already added by default to Ionic 2 starters._

 Add the following to the `gulpfile.js` in order to run `gulp lint` from a terminal and use the rules found in the `tslint.json` file.

 ```javascript